 If there are a small number of superior people (as Taleb indicates by the quoted passage), why not put them in power?
 Instead of making arguments for why smart people deserve more, he advocates populist views and policy that would cause harm to the most productive, most useful members of society.
 By doing away with centralized, interconnected systems, society would fall, and the smart, exceptional people that Taleb pretends to care about would find their talents misplaced.
 Society reverting to a post-apocalyptic, chaotic, disconnected, hunter-gatherer state would hurt the cognitive elite, since their priorities would likely be diverted to finding food and shelter, not making abstract discoveries.

 Taleb attacks academia, failing to realize that academia (once you eliminate the ‘safe spaces’, ‘trigger warnings’ and other SJW-nonsense) is essential for sharing ideas.
 The equations Taleb uses were derived by academics cooperating with each other and sharing their ideas, with one idea built upon an earlier one.
-That’s why his attacks on ‘nerds’ doesn’t make sense: nerds derived all the math he uses in his papers, and without ‘nerds’ (or the ancient equivalent), humans would probably still be scribbling in dimly-lit caves…
+That’s why his attacks on ‘nerds’ doesn’t make sense: nerds derived all the math he uses in his papers, and without ‘nerds’ (or the ancient equivalent), humans would probably still be scribbling animal pictures in dimly-lit caves…

 Although Taleb occasionally hints at holding ‘libertarian’ economic views, which is why he’s respected among ‘alt right’ circles, for the reason above and others, he seems socially liberal.
 Being a liberal is more than just identifying as a liberal – it’s mindset, a constellation of beliefs.
 It’s about attacking conservative figures.
 It’s about attacking ideas that are congruent to the ‘right’, including HBD, ‘order’, and ‘stability’.